Asperamanca/monadic_operations_cpp23/README.md

 - Code sample: [Monads/Writer monad](https://rosettacode.org/wiki/Monads/Writer_monad)
      * Brief explanation of the writer monad, with example implementations in different languages
 - Video: [Applicative: The Forgotten Functional Pattern in C++ - Ben Deane](https://www.youtube.com/watch?v=At-b4PHNxMg)
-     * 'Applicative' is a functor with extra abilities.
-The video first explains what applicative means in Haskell, but argues that for C++, a different usage better fits the language.
+     * 'Applicative' is a functor that can apply functions with more than one argument (the explanation is slightly different in languages built on currying, like Haskell).
+The video first explains what applicative means, first in Haskell then in C++.
 ### Ranges and Views
 - Video: [Effective Ranges: A Tutorial for Using C++2x Ranges - Jeff Garland](https://www.youtube.com/watch?v=QoaVRQvA6hI)
      * So far my best primer if you want to use std::ranges